kamilkisiela/graphql-config/specification.md

 }
 ```

-Or each app can have a separate `.graphqlrc` file per each application and/or directories:
+Or each app can have a separate `.graphqlconfig` file per each application and/or directories:
 ```
-./appA/.graphqlrc
+./appA/.graphqlconfig
-./appB/.graphqlrc
+./appB/.graphqlconfig
 ```

 ## Default Configuration Properties